alex712/CourierChallenge/README.md

 Alex also possesses 2 skills:

-Quick Route: A chance to find a faster route, reducing delivery time significantly; there’s a 15% chance to use this skill every time a delivery is made.
+**Quick Route**: A chance to find a faster route, reducing delivery time significantly; there’s a 15% chance to use this skill every time a delivery is made.
-Heavy Lifting: Can handle heavy packages more efficiently, reducing fatigue; there’s a 25% chance to use this skill every time a heavy package is delivered.
+**Heavy Lifting**: Can handle heavy packages more efficiently, reducing fatigue; there’s a 25% chance to use this skill every time a heavy package is delivered.

 # Gameplay